General Library Info.

 - You will need your VUU e-mail username and password—these will be used to access the databases and e-journals.
-Visit the Off-campus page at http://www.vuu.edu/library/off_campus_users.aspx for more information.
+Visit the Library Databases page at https://www.vuu.edu/library/databases for more information.

 For access to other available electronic resources provided by the library--see the Library Links box.

 How do I pay for printing and photocopying?